-The Group's financial liabilities which include trade and other payables, due to related parties and long-term liabilities are classified as loans and borrowings.
+Beginning January 1, 2018 upon adoption of PFRS 9, the Company's financial liabilities which include accounts payable and accrued expenses, due to related parties and long-term liabilities are classified as loans and borrowings.
+Prior to adoption of PFRS 9, these were classified as other financial liabilities.